MarekMaslanka/deku/README.md

 command.
 Modules can be found in `workdir/khr_XXXX/khr_XXXX.ko`

 Changes applied in the kernel on the DUT are not persistent and live to the next reboot.
 After every reboot the `deploy` must be performed.

-<a name="notes"></a>
-## Notes
-The KernelHotReload is not a perfect tool.
-Most of the work is done by modifying the source code files, hence source files in kernel with unconventional format may not be supported yet.

 <a name="constrains"></a>
 ## Constrains